California Employment Lawyer

 We represent only employees.

-When you come to us, expect honest advice and dedicated legal service.
+When you come to our California employment lawyer, expect honest advice and dedicated legal service.

 Our clients come from all walks of life, including automobile industry employees, cable industry employees, commissioned salespeople, and disaster-recovery workers.
 We have also helped alarm and safety inspectors and installers, hotel employees, property management employees, restaurant and fast-food employees, retail employees, service & repair operators, temporary staffing, and others too.